torlye/mp3player-sync/README.md

 * Kid3 CLI, to read and write embedded cover art
 * ImageMagick, to parse and convert the cover art

-These tools are all available on Windows and macOS, so in theory the script should work on those platforms.
+These tools are all available on Windows, Linux, and macOS, so in theory the script should work on those platforms.

 To install all prerequisites on Ubuntu, run:
 ```